-I agree with the part that the skyline carpet is of course worth a look-ey.
-But above that, I think its just something that people are eventually gonna walk all over in Britain’s longest and most beautiful covered shopping arcade.
+I agree with the part that the skyline carpet is, of course, worth a look-ey.
+But above that, I think it’s just something that people are eventually gonna walk all over in Britain’s longest and most beautiful covered shopping arcade.
 Having said that, I also think that it’s a beautiful spread to have in an iconic shopping arcade, where international visitors are expected.
 So in that case, it’s a good engager.
 Apart from that, the skyline carpet with designs featuring the Eiffel Tower, Reichstag, Sydney Opera House, London skyline, Taj Mahal, and the likes is just a good showcasing of carpet artistry.

 [Via – Davidlinley]